davide-lombardo/davidelombardo-blog/src/assets/posts/my-front-end-web-development-setup/post.md

 **Other Options:** [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/), [IntelliJ](https://www.jetbrains.com/idea/)

-Visual Studio Code is my go-to because it combines powerful features, like Git integration and extensions for almost any programming language or framework, with a lightweight feel.
-It has extensive customization options, allowing me to set up a personalized workflow.
+Visual Studio Code is my go-to because it has extensive customization options, allowing me to set up a personalized workflow.
 Plus, the large user community means finding help or new extensions is easy, and Microsoft’s active development keeps it up to date.

 ### **Extensions**